tkraus7/cprng_based_on_gls/README.md

 The default selected one is **Sum**.
 All you need to do now is pressed the button **Generate**.
 You will be prompted with a dialog window, where you can specify the name of the resulting .txt file.
 Once you press **ok** the download should start automatically.

 If you want to plot the system then simply press the **Plot** button.
 You should see a 3D graph of your system.

+## Installation

+No additional programs are required.
+Simply download the files and open index.html in a browser of your choice.